nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 Other reasons for leveraging the vulnerabilities in the travel routers are a bit more indirect.
 One is to obfuscate attack sources and make attribution harder by creating a jump point [1].
 Another is to use the router to infect other systems.
 A person using the travel router would likely be traveling a lot and touching many different networks from a position of some trust.
 These networks could include hotels, airbnb’s, private residences, cafes and enterprises.
 And so, having malware on the device would give an attacker a foothold inside another network.

-Both of the aforementioned discovered vulnerabilities on the device are web based and require the attacker to have direct access via an IP address.
+Both of the aforementioned vulnerabilities are web based and require the attacker to have direct access via an IP address.
 The easiest way is via a user connected to the WiFi created by the device.
 However, another way is to go from the outside network.
 That is because the webserver doesn’t just listen on the internal network, it listens on all interfaces.
-And so, if an AirBnB network has been compromised then an attacker could discover the router as the client on the WiFi and launch the attacks.
+And so, if an AirBnB network has been compromised then an attacker could discover the router as the client on the WiFi and launch attacks from there.
 There is already an example of malware for Android caught in the wild attacking host WiFi routers [3].

 The stack overflow vulnerability presents another interesting opportunity for the attacker because it doesn’t require the attacker to be on the network along side the device.
 It has been previously reported [4] that the device is vulnerable to Cross Site Request Forgery attacks.
-Since the overflow is in processing a GET request field, it means that the attacker just needs a user to open a page with a forged request to gain execution on the router.
+Since the overflow is in processing of a GET request field, it means that the attacker just needs a user to open a page with a forged request to gain execution on the router.
 Now, that is an awesome attack vector!

 # References
 [1] [WAVE YOUR FALSE FLAGS!
 DECEPTION TACTICS MUDDYING ATTRIBUTION IN TARGETED ATTACKS.](https://securelist.com/files/2016/10/Bartholomew-GuerreroSaade-VB2016.pdf)